DOSCOM/tealinuxos.org/src/en/panduan/migrasi.md

 - Control Panel : ![menu](https://cloud.githubusercontent.com/assets/26142091/23577576/a90a1a1c-00f5-11e7-86ec-d4bc4d831a13.png)
 → Settings → Settings Manager

-Jika anda masih sulit bermigrasi ke linux karena ada beberapa software yang sering anda gunakan hanya dapat berjalan di sistem operasi windows anda dapat menggunakan aplikasi [wine](http://tealinuxos.org/dukungan/winehq.org) atau [virtualbox](http://tealinuxos.org/dukungan/virtualbox.org) (sudah tersedia di TeaLinuxOS Pappermint) walaupun ini tidak disarankan mengingat tidak semua software yang berjalan di sistem operasi windows dapat berjalan di wine atau virtualbox.
-Solusi lain anda dapat menggunakan free open source software alternatif yang memiliki fungsi yang sama dengan software tersebut.
+If you still hard to migrate to linux because there are few software you often use and can only run in windows you can use application [wine](http://tealinuxos.org/dukungan/winehq.org) or [virtualbox](http://tealinuxos.org/dukungan/virtualbox.org)(Available in TeaLinuxOS PapperMint) although it is not reccomended because not all the software that run in windows can also run in wine or virtualbox.
+Another solution is you can use free open source software that have the same function like the software you use.

-## Cara mengupgrade
+## How to Upgrade

-TeaLinuxOS diluncurkan setahun sekali biasanya pada bulan april (diputuskan oleh tim rilis) anda dapat mengupgrade versi TeaLinuxOS anda dengan cara mengunduhnya di [pinguin](http://pinguin.dinus.ac.id/iso/tealinuxos/).
+TeaLinuxOS launched once a year on April (decided by release team) you can upgrade TeaLinuxOS version by download in [pinguin](http://pinguin.dinus.ac.id/iso/tealinuxos/).